Lieutenant-general (United Kingdom): British Army usage

 Ordinarily, lieutenant general is the rank held by the officer in command of an entire battlefield corps.
 The General Officer Commanding NATO's Allied Rapid Reaction Corps is a British lieutenant general.
 Historically, I Corps and II Corps were commanded by British lieutenant generals.
 Additionally, three lieutenant general appointments also exist within the extant British Army's Headquarters.
-They are the Commander Field Army, the Commander Home Command and the Chief of Materiel (Land) in Defence Equipment and Support (double-hatted as the Quartermaster-General to the Forces).
+They are the Commander Land Forces, the Commander Standing Joint Command and the Deputy Chief of the General Staff.

 Royal Marines usage

 Although the senior appointment in the Royal Marines, the Commandant General, has since 1996 held the lower rank of major general, prior to this date the Commandant General was a lieutenant general or full general.
 However, given that a few more senior positions in the British Armed Forces are open to officers from different services, Royal Marines officers can and do reach the rank of lieutenant general, being posted to Joint Forces or Ministry of Defence postings.
 Examples include Lieutenant-General Sir Robert Fry, Lieutenant-General Sir James Dutton and Lieutenant-General Sir David Capewell.